 All tiers must prepare financial statements as soon as practical after the end of the association's financial year.
-The financial statements must be prepared in accordance with accounting standards.
+The financial statements must be prepared in accordance with accounting standards and include an Income Statement, Balance Sheet, other statements as required by accounting standards (such as a cash flow statement) and notes to the accounts.
+Further, the financial statements much include details of any mortgages, charges and other securities affecting any property owned by the association.

-The financial statements must be presented to members at the annual general meeting (AGM), which must be held within five months after the end of the financial year unless otherwise stated in your constitution.
+The financial statements must be presented to members at the annual general meeting (AGM), which must be held within five months after the end of the financial year.
+The financial statements must be lodged within one month after the AGM, along with the appropriate signed declarations with